travlr-archived/CodeDepot/README.rst

 	 * Google Helpouts
 	 * Amazon Mechanical Turk
 	 * Angie's List
-	 * Amazon
+	 * Amazon Home Services

 WorkSource is a proposal for a open governence, decentralized, peer to peer marketplace for end-users to hire freelancers.
-It will employ modern cutting edge technology for monetization, accounting, contractual obligation and in the case needed, arbitration.
+It will employ modern cutting edge technology for monetization, accounting, reputation, contractual obligation and in the case needed, arbitration.
 The most prominent aim is to incorporate very simple access and functionality directly into the CodeDepot user-interfaces.
-Unlike current freelance market places, freelancers will be made to feel as equals and not of a second class as compared to employers.
+Unlike current freelance market places, freelancers will be made to feel as equals and not of a second class, as compared to employers.

 Non-technical users of software often find themselves in need of instruction or in need of customization.
 By incorporating direct and easy contact with software professionals, the users needs can be addressed